Adam Mickiewicz Institute

 London Design Biennale

 Established in 2016 by Sir John Sorrell CBE and Ben Evans CBE, London Design Biennale promotes international collaboration and the global role of design with exhibitions and installations that demonstrate the ambition to create universal solutions to problems which concern us all.
-This year, we are meeting between the 1st and 25th of June, exploring the theme of 'remapping collaboration’ in architecture and design.
+In 2023, between the 1st and 25th of June, the Biennale explored the theme of ‘remapping collaboration’ in architecture and design.

 Polish Cultural Institute in London